2026 Regular Session

 (3) Medically tailored meals;

-(4) Nutrition prescriptions; and
+(4) Produce prescriptions; and

 (5) Grocery provisions intended to support medically appropriate diets.